department-of-veterans-affairs/va.gov-team/products/my-education-benefits/release-5-research/dgib-meb-interviews-research-plan.md

 Enhance Veterans’ personalized online experience

 ### Veteran Journey
-Reintiving Myself
+Reinviting Myself
-- Aqcuiring appropriate education, new skills, and credientials
+- Acquiring appropriate education, new skills, and credentials

 ## Research Goals
 1. Understand users' experience with the VA.gov features mentioned above
-2. Understand users' pain points with the VA.gov feeatures mentioned above
+2. Understand users' pain points with the VA.gov features mentioned above
-3. Undesterstand what users' would like to see improved with the VA.gov features mentioned above
+3. Understand what users' would like to see improved with the VA.gov features mentioned above

 ### Outcome
-Feedback gathered from user interviews will help the team better understand pain points and opportunities for design improvments that can be prioritizied and implmentated in a future release.
+Feedback gathered from user interviews will help the team better understand pain points and opportunities for design improvements that can be prioritized and implemented in a future release.

 ### Research questions
-1. What are users' general impressinons and experience with VA.gov and VA education benefits
+1. What are users' general impressions and experience with VA.gov and VA education benefits
 2. Where are users' stopping in the flow and why they couldn't complete their tasks
 3. What features/processes would users like to see improved